next-exp/sw-docs/docs/source/eutropia.rst

 detected light at a distance :math:`\Delta r`.

 To obtain the **PSF**, we use :math:`^{83m}Kr` events, due to their point-like nature.
-High enregy electrons are not suitable for this task, due to their complex topology. :math:`^{83m}Kr` events produce highly localized energy depositions (the closest we can achieve to a true point-like source) with fixed energy.
+High energy electrons are not suitable for this task, due to their complex topology. :math:`^{83m}Kr` events produce highly localized energy depositions (the closest we can achieve to a true point-like source) with fixed energy.